 Because the peas and leaves are both edible and nutritious, cowpeas can be part of an edible landscape.
 Besides being tasty, the leaves are lush and green, and the snapdragon-like flowers add their own charm and color to the garden.
-Creeping up a trellis, the vines offer shade to low-growing plants that need it, which is a useful function in the subtropical climates that cowpeas prefer.
+Creeping up a trellis, vining types offer shade to low-growing plants that need it, which is a useful function in the subtropical climates that cowpeas prefer.

 Because it grows reliably in almost any type of soil, is drought tolerant and is so full of nutrients, the cowpea has historically been a mainstay fodder crop.
 That's great if you're a cattle breeder, but it's a minus if you're worried about deer because they like the leaves as much as cattle.
 You'll have to make special efforts to keep the deer away when you include cowpeas in your landscape design.

 - When to Plant: Plant in mid-April in the South and late May to early June in Northern regions